ixcode/logback-joda/README.md

   +00:00

-Although the documentation of Java 7 says that it should work, it doesn't on my mac.
+Although the documentation of Java 7 says that it should work by doing this `"yyyy-MM-dd'T'HH:mm:ss.SSSXXX"`, it doesn't on my mac.
 But Joda time does

 ```java
 DateTimeFormatter df = DateTimeFormat.forPattern("yyyy-MM-DD'T'HH:mm:ss.SSSZZ z");